magneticio/vamp.io/content/documentation/api/api-reference.md

 ### Get runtime info

-Lists information about Vamp's JVM environment and runtime status.
-Also lists info for configured persistence layer and container driver status.
+The `/info` API endpoint lists details of Vamp's JVM environment and runtime status, the configured persistence layer and the container driver status.
+If any `/info` response parts return an error, the API will return a 500 response code.

 	GET /api/v1/info